plone/Products.PloneOrg/README.rst

     74.203.223.202 staging.plone.org

-**Note**: Always use http:// URLs to access staging, as https:// URLs are not currently routed correctly.
+**Note**: Always use http:// URLs to access staging, as https:// URLs are not currently routed correctly and end up to live *plone.org*.

 Example how to update staging (the horror story)::

     ssh plone.org

     # Test on staging
-    sudo -u -u zope
+    sudo -i -u zope
     cd /srv/staging.plone.org
     # See we are running before starting to mess with things
     bin/supervisorctl status